Does Firefox use less RAM than Chrome?

 At 10 tabs, the difference was small

-The 10-tab checkpoint was effectively a tie for practical purposes: Firefox used 2,782 MB, Chrome used 2,730 MB, and Edge used 2,561 MB.
-A spread of 221 MB is visible in a benchmark table, but it is unlikely to decide browser choice on a 16 GB or 24 GB machine.
+The 10-tab checkpoint was close enough to be a practical tie: Firefox used 2,782 MB, Chrome used 2,730 MB, and Edge used 2,561 MB.
+A 221 MB spread shows up in a table, but it is unlikely to decide browser choice on a 16 GB or 24 GB machine.

 At 30 and 50 tabs, page weight dominates